Summer Pre-College Admission

 Q. When is the application deadline?

 A. Acceptance into the Summer Pre-College Program is based on a rolling, space-available basis.
-We are currently accepting applications for all of our programs, so apply today!

 Q. When will I hear back regarding a decision on my application?